gotzl/hid-fanatecff/README.md

 - Some support for wheel LEDs: LEDs are accessable via sysfs
 - Some support for wheel display: a sysfs file called `display` is created where a number can be written to that will be displayed.
 Negative value turns display off.
 - To show speed/rpm from games, there is `fanatec_led_server.py`.
 So far, only AssettoCorsa and F1 2020 are supported via UDP telemetry data.
+- some support CSL Elite pedals: loadcell adjustment via sysfs `load` (no readback yet)

 ## Planned
 - support more effects
 - support wheelbase LEDs
-- maybe support CSL Elite pedals (eg loadcell adjustment)

 ## Disclaimer
 I take absolutly *no* responsibility for any malfunction of this driver and their consequences.
 If your device breaks or your hands get ripped off I'm sorry, though ;)